johnttaylor/pim/README-Intro-TShell.md

   * Quote and Escape characters
   * Maximum command length
   * Maximum output line length
-    * This is per response line setting (i.e. does not limit the number of lines in a response)
+    * This is a per response line setting (i.e. does not limit the number of lines a response can output)
   * Greeting and Farewell banners
   * Comment character
-  * Start and End of Frame characters
+  * Start and End of Frame characters (SOF, EOF)
-    * Default is newline
 * Set of basic commands provided:
   * `help` - displays command help
   * `threads` - displays the current threads